The best places to live in Jacksonville

 One of the most challenging elements of relocating to a new city is finding a neighbourhood where a person and their family will feel at home.
 Finding the perfect area or suburb in Jacksonville will be heavily dependent on the newcomer's lifestyle, their budget and their priorities.
-Young professionals and those with a sizeable income tend to live close to downtown Jax, where they have access to the best amenities.
-New arrivals with families, or those retirees moving to Florida for a slower pace of life, may prefer to find a home in the suburbs.
+Young professionals and those with a sizeable income tend to live close to downtown Jacksonville, where they have access to the best amenities.
+New arrivals with families, or retirees moving to Florida for a slower pace of life, may prefer to find a home in the suburbs.

 Here is a breakdown of some of Jacksonville’s prominent neighbourhoods.